By José Alberto Hermosillo

 Before 1966, all we knew about volcanoes was generic.
 The geology classified volcanoes by region, age, and size - until the Kraffts came with their exhaustive research studying every volcano individually.

-In the film, once they started their journey, the visuals and environmental sounds blended, complementing everything with “Je Me Sens Vivre,” a romantic French song by Dalida.
+In the film, once they start their journey, the visuals and environmental sounds blend, complementing everything with “Je Me Sens Vivre,” a romantic French song by Dalida.

 Dalida -- Je Me Sens Vivre